The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-Between 10°C and 15°C is the most effective and safest range.
+Between 10 °C and 15 °C is the most effective and safe range.

 -

-Start with 2 to 3 minutes and gradually increase to 8 to 10 minutes, depending on your tolerance.
+Start with 2 to 3 minutes and build up gradually to 8 to 10 minutes, in line with your tolerance.

 -

-Longer sessions are not necessarily better - the aim is to activate recovery mechanisms, not to push the body to extremes.
+Longer sessions aren’t necessarily better — the goal is to switch on the body's recovery mechanisms, not push it to extremes.

 3. Frequency